 | Customer support | Email and in-app only — no phone support except for fraud |

-The reserve accounts feature is genuinely useful for mystery shoppers.
-You can create a sub-account specifically for taxes, then transfer a percentage of every shop payment into it automatically.
+The reserve accounts feature is especially useful for mystery shoppers.
+You can create a sub-account just for taxes, then transfer a percentage of every shop payment into it.
 When quarterly payments are due, the money is already set aside.
 It removes the anxiety of owing a tax bill you haven’t budgeted for.

 Novo’s main limitation: You cannot deposit cash directly.
 If you receive cash reimbursements from certain shops, you’d need to buy a money order to deposit it.
 For most mystery shoppers this isn’t an issue — the vast majority of shop payments come electronically.
 But worth knowing upfront.